mesonbuild/meson/docs/markdown/Reference-manual.md

   `MESONINTROSPECT` contains the path to the introspect command that corresponds to the `meson` executable that was used to configure the build.
-(This might be a different path then the first executable found in `PATH`.)
+(This might be a different path than the first executable found in `PATH`.)
 It can be used to query build configuration.
 Note that the value will contain many parts, f.ex., it may be `python3 /path/to/meson.py introspect`.
 The user is responsible for splitting